 The ALJ will introduce himself or herself and any other persons participating in your hearing, such as field office staff assisting in the hearing process, witnesses, doctors or other experts the ALJ has asked to attend, and anyone else the ALJ deems necessary and proper to attend the hearing.
 You can also invite witnesses to testify on your behalf.
 You and the witnesses who intend to testify will be placed under oath.

 The ALJ will explain the issues in your case.
-The ALJ will ask questions of you and the witnesses which are answered under oath.
+The ALJ will ask questions of you and the witnesses, and you and the witnesses will answer them under oath.
 You or your lawyer will be able to ask questions of any witnesses appearing at your hearing.

 The ALJ will make an impartial review of the facts and make a determination on the credibility of the evidence, including the testimony from the hearing and the documents contained in your claim file, and the applicable rules in reaching a decision.